shoumik123majumdar/Songle/README.md

 ## Upcoming Features 🚀
-Spotle is currently in active development.
+Songle is currently in active development.
 Some exciting features on the way include:
 - 👫 **Multiplayer Game Modes**: Challenge your friends in real-time.
 - 🛠️ **Personalized Accounts**: Save game stats, track progress, and unlock custom modes.